Deposit Due Date

-A: Once you have accepted your admission on your MyCSUSTAN account, you should pay the enrollment deposit.
+A: Once you have accepted your admission on your myStanState account, you should pay the enrollment deposit.

 Q: How do I pay the enrollment deposit?

-Watch our video tutorial on how to pay your enrollment deposit with online check or credit card.
-You can also pay in person in the Cashiers Office located in MSR 100.
+View our instructions on how to pay your enrollment deposit with online check or credit card.
+You can also pay in person in the Cashiers Office located in MSR 100 by cash or check.